+Next, interviewing skills.
+The best way to increase your resume’s persuasive power is by presenting professional wins that show recruiters and employers how well you’ll perform in their open positions.
 But knowing what we should do doesn’t automatically enable us to do it.
-When we sit down facing the blank screen, many of us discover that knowing that we should focus on our accomplishments doesn’t help us remember more than one or two successes per position before our minds freeze.
+Facing the blank screen, many of us discover that knowing we should focus on our wins doesn’t help us remember more than one or of them before our minds freeze.

-That’s where I can help.
+That’s where my resume writing skills can help.

 - What corporate strategies did you conceive and execute?
-With what results?

 - Did you build or lead teams?
 How well did they do?